 Importantly, they would support the indication for use of cancellous bone bleeding, a huge step forward for the Company and more importantly, a key to our initial market positioning.

-The trial will be conducted at up to 15 hospitals in the U.S., Europe and India.
+The trial will be conducted at up to 15 hospitals in the U.S., Europe, and India.
 It will include up to 260 patients in a global randomized control trial ("RCT").
-It should begin in 2017.
+It should begin 3rd Quarter 2018.
 We have begun to recruit clinical sites.
 We will test SURGICLOT® in treating cancellous bone bleeding in spine surgeries including ICBG (Iliac Crest Bone Grafts), pelvic osteotomies and spinal fusions.
 The control product will be GelFoam® with Thrombin.

-Dura repair India – Scheduled to begin 3rd to 4th Quarter 2017
+Dura repair India – Scheduled to begin 3rd Quarter 2018

 We will conduct a clinical trial in India at three sites in Hyderabad and Chennai.
 The 30-patient trial, will test SURGICLOT® in dura repair during brain surgeries.

-Dura Repair US/EU Pivotal Trial – In Planning
+Dura Repair US/EU Pivotal Trial – to begin 3rd Quarter 2018

 The trial will be conducted at 10 - 15 hospitals in the U.S., Europe and India.

 It will include 260 patients in a global randomized control trial ("RCT").
-It should begin in 2017.
+It should begin 3rd quarter 2018.
 We have begun to recruit clinical sites.
 The control will be Gel-Foam with Thrombin.